Rlx 1.1.0

 Linear Structure Graphic

-Each Song Block can also have its own settings, such as BPM and Duration, enabling control over the timing and flow of each block.
+Each Song Block can have its own settings, such as BPM and Duration, enabling control over the timing and flow of each block.
 The Song Page simplifies the process of arranging and managing complex musical structures by abstracting the contents and settings across all pages into a linear sequence.

 Song Interface Overview